MohanPrasand/Virtual-Marker/README.md

 # Virtual-Marker
-This is a project which uses camera to track a blue colored object and can write anything by moving it
+This is a project which uses camera to track a blue colored object and can write anything by moving it.

+Modules needed:
+  #Numpy
+  #Opencv